makew0rld/gemget/README.md

 - Support TOFU with a certificate fingerprint cache, and option to disable it
 - Support client certificates
   - This requires forking the [go-gemini](https://git.sr.ht/~yotam/go-gemini) library this project uses, as it doesn't support that
+- Support self-signed certs
+  - Using `--insecure` can get around this, but this also disables checking for expiry dates, etc.
 - Support interactive input for status code 10
 - Read URLs from file